-- 3.2.1 Paid Leave.
-If you receive pay directly from the Employer during your Leave, Premium Payments automatically will be withheld from your continuing wages. - 3.2.2 Unpaid Leave.
-If you receive no pay directly from the Employer during your Leave, you may elect to: - (A) Make payments to the Employer on a pre-payment basis from any taxable compensation paid to you.
-Any pre-payment made in one taxable year cannot be applied to a later taxable year. - (B) Make payments to the Employer on an after-tax basis at the same time as payment would be required if made by payroll deduction; or - (C) To the extent permitted by the Plan Administrator in its sole discretion, make payments to the Employer on a pre-tax or after-tax basis when you return from the leave; provided, however, that you and the Plan Administrator agree in advance of the leave that you elect to continue coverage while on an unpaid leave; the Employer will assume responsibility for advancing payment of your contributions during the leave; and the advance amounts must be paid by you when you return from the leave or when you fail to return to work after the leave period expires in accordance with a repayment schedule established by the Plan Administrator.
+3.2.1 Paid Leave.
+If you receive pay directly from the Employer during your Leave, Premium Payments automatically will be withheld from your continuing wages.

+3.2.2 Unpaid Leave.
+If you receive no pay directly from the Employer during your Leave, you may elect to:

+(A) Make payments to the Employer on an after-tax basis at the same time as payment would be required if made by payroll deduction; or

+(B) To the extent permitted by the Plan Administrator in its sole discretion, make payments to the Employer on a pre-tax or after-tax basis when you return from the leave; provided, however, that you and the Plan Administrator agree in advance of the leave that you elect to continue coverage while on an unpaid leave; the Employer will assume responsibility for advancing payment of your contributions during the leave; and the advance amounts must be paid by you when you return from the leave or when you fail to return to work after the leave period expires in accordance with a repayment schedule established by the Plan Administrator.